josemotta/IoT.Starter.Pi.Lumi/README.md

 ![](https://i.imgur.com/8RpCoXc.png)

+## Conclusion

+At this mission, we improved the API to a new version, in order to add infrared  support to the `Thing` device.
+SwaggerHub automatically generated the changes for us, adding a new Controller that was merged to `home-web` project.

+This code was tweaked into a simple solution that transforms the RPI into a universal IR blaster.
+You can then use `http` commands to control a big legacy of IR controlled home gadgets, like air conditioner, heater, RGB light, tv, home teather, etc. Over #2,500 remotes are available at Lirc database, probably yours are there!

+Next steps can develop the `home-ui` project to use the RemoteApi!

+## IOT STARTER KITS

 I hope you enjoyed this series, I learned at lot for sure.
-I´d appreciate comments and repo forks with nice projects!

 Have fun with **[IoT.Starter.Pi.Thing](https://github.com/josemotta/IoT.Starter.Pi.Thing)** and **[IoT.Starter.Pi.Lumi](https://github.com/josemotta/IoT.Starter.Pi.Lumi)** to speed up your IoT initiatives!

-## IOT STARTER KITS
+Please comment or repo forks to start nice IoT projects!

 | starter kit  | **[IoT.Starter.Pi.Thing](https://github.com/josemotta/IoT.Starter.Pi.Thing)** | **[IoT.Starter.Pi.Lumi](https://github.com/josemotta/IoT.Starter.Pi.Lumi)** |
 | :---         |     :---:      |          :---: |